MineKing9534/KORMite/README.md

 ## Vendors
 The core library only contains the infrastructure for type mapping etc. To actually connect to a database and work with it, you also need the dependency for the database vendor you use, that then contains the actual implementation for SQL generation etc.

-For postgreSQL (recommended), you can use `de.mineking:CryoSQLeep-postgres:VERSION`.
+For postgreSQL (recommended), you can use `de.mineking:KORMite-postgres:VERSION`.

 ## Usage
 The basic usage looks like this: